Mar 22, 2022

 6. Content Marketing on Pinterest

 Much like with any other kind of business, achieving success in Pinterest also requires organizing a marketing campaign.
 Therefore, every good campaign should have a content marketing calendar.

 In 2019, Pinterest created a free-to-use Seasonal Moments of 2019 calendar that outlines the most effective advertising dates.
 These dates cover the most important yearly events that tend to draw the most traffic to Pinterest.

 Alongside the dates, the Seasonal Moments calendar also provided short descriptions of each event, user engagement statistics, and a list of the most popular search terms.

-Although they have not released a new Seasonal Moments calendar for 2021 yet, you can still use the old version to organize your content marketing campaigns for the upcoming year.
+Although they have not released a new Seasonal Moments calendar for next year yet, you can still use the old version to organize your content marketing campaigns for the upcoming year.

 Another essential step to a successful Pinterest marketing campaign is knowing who your target audience is.
 Take into consideration that Pinterest’s key demographic is primarily 18-24-year-old women.